Fahrenheit 451 (video game): Release

-The plot and text of the game were co-written by Len Neufeld (known for his previous authorship of books in the Be an Interplanetary Spy interactive novel series), working under the aegis of Byron Preiss Visual Publications.

-The game was released for the Apple II, Atari ST, Commodore 64, MS-DOS, Mac, MSX and Tandy computers.
+The game was released in 1984 for the Apple II, Commodore 64, MS-DOS, and Tandy platforms; for the Mac in 1985; and for the Atari ST and MSX systems in 1986.

 Reception

-In the 1980s, a reviewer praised the "gripping prose" and the "unique approach of obtaining and using literary quotations".
-German reviewers maintained the complexity of the plot, the graphics and the large number of scenes and non-fictional characters.
+A contemporary review in Games magazine was positive, with minor technical and interface criticisms, writing, "The hours you spend on this imaginary Fifth Avenue will be just as harrowing as dodging taxis on the real thing, but much more enjoyable."
+Another review praised the "gripping prose" and the "unique approach of obtaining and using literary quotations."
+German reviewers appreciated the complexity of the plot, the graphics, and the large number of scenes and non-fictional characters.

 In 1993, a German study about the history of interactive fiction described Fahrenheit 451 as a highly complex, interactive computer fairy tale.
 It referred to the adventure as a play with classic literature quotations.